AnttiSarjanoja/HexThingy/docs/orders.md

 ### Precondition:

+Move range equals lowest amount of movement in the army lead by the leader if any.
+Furthest move range is the tribal supply range.

 - IF leader on map THEN leader must be in move range of hex
 - IF leader not on map THEN some friendly clan must be in move range
+- All moving clans and warriors must be loyal

 ### Effects:

-1. All warriors (if any) currently led by the leader will move to target
+1. All chosen warriors (if any) currently led by the leader will move to target
-2. Any other warriors or a single clan may move if in range from friendly territory
+2. Any other warriors and / or a single clan may move if in THEIR range from friendly territory
 3. All moved warriors will form an army led by the issuing leader

 ## Settle